This is the second of a two-part series on soul care. Click here for part one.

 “To become ourselves is to enjoy God in alignment with the way He created us to be.”
 Crossway Devotional Psalter

-Once upon a time, a group of missionaries serving in Africa in the 1800s hired local villagers as porters, who knew the land and pathways well, to help carry supplies to another mission station.
+Once upon a time, a group of missionaries serving in Africa in the 1800s hired local villagers, who knew the land and pathways well, as porters to help carry supplies to another mission station.
 On the first two days of the arduous trek, the porters walked at a much slower pace than the missionaries desired.
 On day three, they urged the porters to go faster and faster.
 And they did.
 Sitting around the fire that night, the missionaries congratulated the porters and rejoiced over how far they’d traveled.

 But on the morning of the fourth day, the porters would not budge.
 They refused to even load up the packs.

 “We cannot go any further today,” replied their spokesman.

 “Yes,” said one of them, “but we went so fast yesterday that we must wait here for our souls to catch up with us.”

 When I was a busy, overwhelmed, exhausted mom I thought often of this story.
 It may just be a fable, but it speaks to a deep truth.
 Recently I told the story to my daughter, Ashley, who is a mom to seven boys and has been a foster mom to over 20 children.
 She was feeling an unusual level of weariness, more than one good night’s sleep could cure.
 As we talked on the phone, I suggested perhaps her soul had been left behind years ago.